Fans should enjoy any Wild playoff run even if sportstuff will be missing

 Pray that the leagues are reopening because they believe their players will be safe, not because owners are desperate to reduce financial losses.

-And if the Wild wins the Stanley Cup this year, enjoy watching one of the greatest tradition in sports — the post-series elbow-bump line.
+And if the Wild wins the Stanley Cup this year, enjoy watching one of the greatest traditions in sports — the post-series elbow-bump line.